 Cleaning is really easy, simply run your disassembled tank under some lukewarm water to clear out any gunk or old liquid.
 Make sure it’s fully dried before using it again.

 4. Priming your new coil

 This step is very important.
-Before installing your new coil, add a few drops of your liquid to the cotton in the center.
+Before installing your new coil, add a few drops of your liquid to the cotton in the centre.
 You don’t need to use much, just enough to soak the cotton (not so much that it leaks out of the bottom).
-This is called priming, and helps to prevent dry hits or burns when you first use the coil.
+This is called priming and helps to prevent dry hits or burns when you first use the coil.

 5. Reassemble and fill

 The final step is to reassemble your tank/pod.
 For pods, simply push the newly primed coil into the pod.
 You’ll feel when it’s correctly fitted as it will be fitted straight, and should feel snug.
 For tanks, screw your new coil into the base clockwise, fit the glass back on if you have removed it, and screw the top section of the tank into the top of the coil.
 From here, simply fill your device with the liquid of your choice, and leave it to sit for 10-15 minutes.
 This gives the juice as much chance as possible to soak the cotton before use and again prevents those nasty dry hits.